We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 That isn’t to say barriers to career success don’t exist for women — they can just be harder to identify, but insidious all the same.
 The construction industry is known for sticking to traditions, after all.
 The old boys of the construction industry might be hesitant to welcome women into their ranks, but there are plenty of services that can help open doors for you.
 They may offer networking and connections, apprenticeship programs or even financial aid if you choose the trade school route.

 Many of these services also offer workshops so you can gather some of the skills you might need to make it in the industry on your own.
 Women are better off in construction than in many other fields.
-In most cases, they make 81 cents for every dollar a man makes.
-In construction, that rises to 94 cents.
+The gap between male and female wages in construction is 83.7%, which is around six percentage points smaller than the national average.
 If you make your way into a union job, you’ll be making the same amount your male counterparts bring home.

 Several tools and programs are available to help women who want to pursue a career in the construction industry.
 These initiatives can help women secure apprenticeships or gain entry to trade programs that might otherwise be unobtainable because of their gender.